Why Compare IN10 Car Insurance?

 An IN10 on your licence does not change what your policy is designed to cover.
 It changes how much you pay and which insurers will quote you.

-Here is what each level of cover could include.
+Here’s what each level of cover typically may include.
 Please note that policy features, benefits, terms and conditions vary among insurance providers, so always check the policy wording.

 FeatureComprehensiveThird Party, Fire & TheftThird Party Only